Pr-E/Hybrid_Approach_For_Sepsis_Risk_Stratification_System/README.md

 3. **Test the Model:**

    You can test the model on new patient data by following the steps outlined in the notebook.
 Simply replace the sample data with your dataset and run the cells to see the model's predictions.
-   #### NOTE: The trained Random Forest model was used to test the new patients entry
+   #### NOTE: The trained Random Forest model was used to test the new patients data

 ## Results